shrutib55/blockchain-homework/README.md

    Export genesis configurations.

-   Use Ctrl + C to exet puppeth.
+   Use Ctrl + C to exit puppeth.

 6- Initialize node with the exported network name